howtographql/howtographql/content/backend/typescript-apollo/0-introduction.md

 - [Prisma](https://www.prisma.io/): Next-generation Node.js and TypeScript ORM.
 You can use Prisma Client to access your database inside of
   GraphQL resolvers.

+> **Note**: This tutorial is slightly outdated.
+For an up-to-date tutorial, check out this one: [Build a Fully Type-Safe Application with GraphQL, Prisma & React](https://www.prisma.io/blog/series/e2e-typesafety-graphql-react-yiw81oBkun).

 ## What this tutorial will cover